fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 A simple, well-formed web page will natively offer a natural and predictable tabbing order.

 With CSS Grid and Flexbox we now have new CSS options such as `order`, `flex-direction: row-reverse` and `grid-auto-flow` which let us reorder elements on the page.
-This can be really handy for situations where a design spec calls for Element 1 to appear above Element 2 on narrow viewports but to the right of Element B on wider viewports.
+This can be really handy for situations where a design spec calls for Element 1 to appear above Element 2 on narrow viewports but to its right on wider viewports.
 Using these new CSS properties we might let the elements follow the source order on narrow viewports but change their order within a media query for wider viewports.

 However this means we are now messing with the natural order of things.
 And if we move _focusable_ elements around such that their visual order is different from their source order this creates a disconnect between tabbing order and visual order.